How do I sign up to use the MediaValet API?

 1. Ensure you have a user account in the MediaValet library you wish to integrate with.

-2. Create an account in the MediaValet Developer Portal by going to the registration page here.
+2. Create an account in the MediaValet Developer Portal by going to the registration page here, following this article.

-4. Once registration is complete and a plan has been selected, the MediaValet Support Team will contact you directly via email to finalize the setup.
+3. Once registration is complete and a subscription has been created, the MediaValet Support Team will receive your request and will contact you directly via email to finalize the setup.

 Watch the video below for a quick tour of our API